its-ammu/terraform-github-starter/README.md

 - Add or modify environments in `deploy.yaml`.
 - Adjust PR checks as needed in `pr-checks.yml`.
 - Update `.checkov_skip_checks` and `.tflint.hcl` for your policies.

-## Contributing

-Contributions are welcome!
-Please open issues or submit PRs for improvements.

 ## License